Blog Post Categories

 Pet care

 If at all possible try to meet the dog first, or at least get to see it on a ZOOM or Virtual meeting so that you understand the size and temperament of the animal.
-If the pet owners have used pet sitting services before look at their reviews to see what other sitters have written.

 Ask about the dog you will be minding.
 What kind of dog nutrition is required, do the owners allow dog treats.
 What are the routines, ask them to write them down for you.
+And of course you should ask which is the best dog leash to use.

 Dog sitters